 Different options for upstream, downstream and internal boundary conditions are available including flow and stage hydrographs, rating curves, elevation controlled structures and normal depth.
 The most suitable option was chosen for each case depending on the type of input data available and the degree of its measurement errors.
 At the upstream end, the stage hydrograph data were not used due to its sensitivity to height errors, especially given that the augmented DEM contains inherited datum errors as well as errors from the image depth mapping.
 The flow hydrograph was used instead as upstream boundary condition at Rock Ferry station.
-For calibration and validation, a 15-mins flow hydrograph with the predefined discharges is used (fig.10).
+For calibration and validation, a 15-mins flow hydrograph data of selected dates were used as input.
+While for the simulation, a quasi-unsteady flow hydrograph with the predefined discharges is used (fig.10).